If you’re looking for the best free things to do in Dublin today, this guide is wedged with ideas.

 The Hugh Lane Gallery that we know and love today was originally called the Municipal Gallery of Modern Art and was founded in 1908.

 Here, you can see the chaos of Francis Bacon’s studio and explore a plethora or collections and exhibitions.

-Some of the best free things to do Dublin are the sandy stretches you’ll find dotted along the capital’s glorious coastline.
+Some of the best free things to do in Dublin today are the sandy stretches you’ll find dotted along the capital’s glorious coastline.

 Many of the best Dublin beaches are a stone’s throw from the city, and they provide a great place for a stroll and/or a swim.
 Here are our favourites:

 17. Self-guided Dublin walking tours